microsoft/CromwellOnAzure/docs/troubleshooting-guide.md

 If you see an issue that is unrelated to your permissions, and re-trying the installer does not fix it, please file a bug on our GitHub issues.

 ### Upgrade my Cromwell on Azure instance
 Starting in version 1.x, for convenience, some configuration files are hosted on your Cromwell on Azure storage account, in the "configuration" container - `containers-to-mount`, and `cromwell-application.conf`.
 You can modify and save these file using Azure Portal UI "Edit Blob" option or simply upload a new file to replace the existing one.
-Please create the "configuration" container in your storage account if it isn't there already; and then [follow these steps](https://github.com/microsoft/CromwellOnAzure/releases/tag/1.3.0) to upgrade your Cromwell on Azure instance.
+[Follow these steps](https://github.com/microsoft/CromwellOnAzure/releases/tag/2.0.0) to upgrade your Cromwell on Azure instance to 2.x.

 ## Analysis
 ### Job failed immediately
 If a workflow you start has a task that failed immediately and lead to workflow failure be sure to check your input JSON files.
-Follow the instructions [here](managing-your-workflow.md/#How-to-prepare-an-inputs-JSON-file-to-use-in-your-workflow) and check out an example WDL and inputs JSON file [here](example-fastq-to-ubam.md/#Configure-your-Cromwell-on-Azure-trigger-JSON,-inputs-JSON-and-WDL-files) to ensure there are no errors in defining your input files.
+Follow the instructions [here](managing-your-workflow.md/#Configure-your-Cromwell-on-Azure-workflow-files) and check out an example WDL and inputs JSON file [here](example-fastq-to-ubam.md/#Configure-your-Cromwell-on-Azure-trigger-JSON,-inputs-JSON-and-WDL-files) to ensure there are no errors in defining your input files.

 > For files hosted on an Azure Storage account that is connected to your Cromwell on Azure instance, the input path consists of 3 parts - the storage account name, the blob container name, file path with extension, following this format:
 ```